mongounit/mongounit/docs/configuration.md

 **mongoUnit** will look for `mongounit.properties` file at the root of the classpath to detect these configuration options.

+For an example use of the `mongounit.properties` files, see [mongounit-demo2](https://github.com/mongounit/mongounit-demo2) project.

 The following is a table of all of the configuration options:

 | Option | Description |